-Vicky is a poet and short story writer based in Sheffield, South Yorkshire.
-She also works as a poetry mentor and editor, particularly with young poets, and writes content and edits for creative projects and promotional literature.
+Vicky is a poet and sometimes short story writer based in Sheffield, South Yorkshire.
+She also works as a poetry mentor and editor, particularly with young and emerging poets, and writes content for creative projects and promotional literature.

 In 2013, Vicky was commissioned to make a documentary exploring what it means to be a dyslexic writer.
 Dyslexic and Loving Words (available here on YouTube) encourages dyslexics to pursue a love of words through interviews with well-known dyslexic wordsmiths such as Benjamin Zephaniah and Sally Gardner and highlights some of the word-related difficulties dyslexics face.